NYPL/bib-item-post-request-runner/README.md

 ### Processing a batch of prefixed ids (e.g. 'b1234', 'cb4567') from a CSV:

 Sometimes the input has prefixed ids because you need to index records from multiple institutions.
-One common source of such a CSV is the [identify-ids-by-query](https://github.com/NYPL/discovery-hybrid-indexer/blob/development/scripts/identify-ids-by-query.js) script (run with `--stripprefix` omitted).
+One common source of such a CSV is the [identify-ids-by-query](https://github.com/NYPL/discovery-hybrid-indexer/blob/development/scripts/identify-ids-by-query.js) script (i.e. run without `--stripprefix`).

-If you leave off the `NYPLSOURCE` from the command and the CSV contains prefixed ids, you can process it as follows:
+If the CSV contains prefixed ids, you can leave off the `NYPLSOURCE` argument to process it as follows:

 ```
 node run TYPE --envfile ENVFILE [--csv CSV]